-Policies contained in the Safety Element of the General Plan require that adequate infrastructure be provided as new development occurs by requiring long-range planning of the fire prevention requirements and requiring site-specific fire prevention measures to reduce demand for fire protection services.
-The City currently funds fire protection services through existing mechanisms (i.e., property taxes, government funding), to which any proposed projects and existing uses within the CPAs would contribute.
-The Fire Protection and Prevention Plan and Fire Code serve as guides to City Departments, government offices, developers, and the public for the construction, maintenance, and operation of fire protection facilities located within the City.
-Any development resulting from the proposed plans and implementing ordinances would be required to comply with all applicable LAFD fire code requirements associated with adequate fire access, fire flows, and number of hydrants as a condition of project approval.
-Additionally, any development in areas that are located at distances that exceed response distance requirements included in Table 4.12-1 would be required to undergo plan review by the Fire Chief, who would determine fire suppression measures that would be required for approval of construction on that site.
+In addition, policies contained in the Safety Element of the General Plan require that adequate infrastructure be provided as new development occurs by requiring long-range planning of fire prevention requirements and requiring site-specific fire prevention measures to reduce demand for fire protection services.
+The City currently funds fire protection services through existing mechanisms (i.e., property taxes, government funding), to which any proposed projects and existing uses within the CPA would contribute.
+The Safety Element and Fire Code serve as guides to City Departments, government offices, developers, and the public for the construction, maintenance, and operation of fire protection facilities located within the City.
+Any development resulting from the proposed plan and implementing ordinances would be required to comply with all applicable LAFD fire code requirements associated with adequate fire access, fire flows, and number of hydrants as a condition of project approval.
+Additionally, any development in areas that are located at distances that exceed response distance requirements included in Table 4.12-2 would be required to undergo plan review by the Fire Chief, who would determine fire suppression measures that would be required for approval of construction on that site.

 As described previously, the LAMC Fire Code requires the LAFD to review the design of new development, and requires new development to meet all life safety requirements and incorporate LAFD recommendations into individual project approvals.
-Development resulting from the proposed plan would be required to provide LAFD- or LADWP-required upgrades to the water distribution systems serving the CPA.
-As with the code requirements for fire access, fire flows, number of hydrants, and fire suppression measures, these upgrades would be addressed for new development under the proposed plan in conjunction with individual project approvals.
+Development resulting from the proposed plan and implementing ordinances would be required to provide LAFD- or LADWP-required upgrades to the water distribution systems serving the CPA.
+As with the code requirements for fire access, fire flows, number of hydrants, and fire suppression measures these upgrades would be addressed for new development proposed under the plan and implementing ordinances in conjunction with individual project approvals.